camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## The Scope Parameter

-Scope values determine the specific CAMARA services being requested by the Service Provider, subject to the SP being registered to use those services.
-The scope values must be documented in the API OAS files by all CAMARA API subprojects.
+Scope values determine the specific CAMARA services being requested by the Service Provider, ject to the SP being registered to use those services.
+The scope values must be documented in the API OAS files by all CAMARA API projects.
 This document does not change OIDC definitions of scope values.

 ---
 **NOTE**

 Scope values are an integral part of any OAuth2 and OIDC implementation.
-The API implementation enforces API access based on scope (if the CAMARA API subproject defines scopes).
+The API implementation enforces API access based on scope (if the CAMARA API project defines scopes).
 Therefore scopes should be available to API implementations.

 ---